SySS-Research/netns.sh/readme.md

 processes.
 This makes it possible to restrict certain programs to one network and prevent them from accessing another network.

+`netns.sh` handles the task of assigning (physical) network interfaces to network namespaces, bringing the interfaces up and running command in namespaces.
+More complex setups, e.g. involving virtual ethernet interfaces, routing between namespaces or bridges are beyond the scope of this script.

 Requirements
 ============